CesiumGS/3d-tiles/Styling/README.md

 TODO: intro

-The syntax for expressions is derived from JavaScript, but provides stronger typing, variables to access feature properties, and a native color type.
+The syntax for expressions is derived from JavaScript [EMCAScript 5](http://www.ecma-international.org/publications/files/ECMA-ST/Ecma-262.pdf), and includes a native color type.

-_Implementation note: Cesium used the [jsep](http://jsep.from.so/) JavaScript expression parser library to parse style expressions._
+_Implementation note: Cesium uses the [jsep](http://jsep.from.so/) JavaScript expression parser library to parse style expressions._

 ### Types

 The following types are supported:
 * `Boolean`
 * `Null`
-* `Undefined` **TODO: is this right?**
+* `Undefined`
 * `Number`
 * `String`
 * `Color`

 All of the types except `Color` are derived from JavaScript.  `Color` is derived from [CSS3 Colors](https://www.w3.org/TR/css3-color/).
-Example expressions include:
+Example expressions for different types include:
 * `true`
 * `null`
 * `undefined`